Log Monitoring Services Uptime SLA Comparison: Tools for Online Services

 Downtime is any period when your system is unavailable or not functioning as it should.
 And let me tell you, it can be costly.
 According to a 2020 ITIC survey, 98% of organizations say a single hour of downtime costs over $100,000.
 For 33% of businesses, one hour of downtime costs $1-5 million.

 But it's not just about money.
 Downtime can damage your reputation, lose you customers, and in some cases, even pose safety risks.
+Many organizations underestimate the real cost of website downtime until a major incident hits.
 Imagine if air traffic control systems experienced significant downtime.
 Yikes.

 Downtime comes in two flavors: